betinac/jmeter-samples/docs/tests/sixth-test.md

 # SIXTH TEST

-Let's test a REST and SOAP API endpoint.
+Let's test a REST API endpoint.

 * For the REST API test, let's add a new Thread Group to simulate only 1 single user running the test.